Kaival-Patel/minimal_notes_flutter/README.md

 # Minimal Notes

-This is most Simplest and minimalist designed Notes App build in flutter, used
+This is most Simplest and minimalist designed Notes App build in flutter.

 ## Getting Started